Discover what a mortgage comparison rate really reveals beyond the...

 With a 10% deposit, you may access a broader range of lenders and reduce your LMI costs compared to 5%.

-This range can improve your borrowing power and reduce LMI premiums.
+This range can improve your borrowing power and reduce LMI premiums significantly.

 Ideal but not mandatory.
 This is often the point where LMI is waived completely, and interest rates are most competitive.

 LMI is an insurance policy that protects the lender if you default on your loan.
-It doesn’t protect the borrower but can allow you to buy with less than a 20% deposit.
+It doesn’t protect the borrower but can allow you to buy with less than a 20% deposit—so if you’re asking how much deposit do you need, this is a key factor to consider.

 LMI costs vary based on your deposit size, property value, and lender.
 It can range from a few thousand dollars to tens of thousands.